-Run the engine for full capacity use of the power point.
-To prevent the battery from being discharged:
+Run the vehicle for full capacity use of the power point.

+To prevent the battery from running out of charge:

-- Do not use the power point longer than necessary when the engine is not running. - Do not leave devices plugged in overnight or when the vehicle is parked for extended periods.
+- Do not use the power point longer than necessary when the engine is off. - Do not leave devices plugged in overnight or when you park your vehicle for extended periods.